 This portable, dedicated chainsaw sharpening tool is a clever device that aims to sharpen chains very quickly, yet we are a little put off by its plastic construction.
 Also, there are a good number of complaints suggesting that this device will not work with common-sized chains – it is claimed to fit 14-20inch chain bars with twin guide holes- and that it is also disappointing in a number of other ways, so while it is very cheap, we would approach it with caution.

 It has claims to being very fast – sharpening a chain in under 5 seconds – and has a rod installation for oiling purposes, plus it is light and compact and is suggested as a gift.
 In the interest of fairness, those customers who give it favourable reviews say it does the job very well for their saws.
-We would suggest that if the low price of this one attracts you, you make sure that your particular chain size is catered for or it will end up being returned as many seem to have been.
+We would suggest that if the low price of this chainsaw sharpener attracts you, you make sure that your particular chain size is catered for.

-The previous two have been manual-use chainsaw sharpeners, while this one does things in a different way.
+The previous two have been manual-use chainsaw sharpeners, while this Faithfull power plus model does things in a different way.
 This is an electric model with a grinding wheel, and is a much more sophisticated device than the ‘pocket’ models reviewed above.
-It has a powerful electric motor that will give you plenty of sharpening power, and is designed with feet that can be attached to your bench, making this a permanent feature rather than one for occasional use.
+It has a powerful electric motor that will give you plenty of sharpening power, and is designed with feet that can be attached to your bench, making this a permanent feature rather than chainsaw sharpener for occasional use.

-Designed for the serious chainsaw user, this one is good for regular use and has a fully adjustable chain guide so will perform on all sizes of chain.
+Designed for the serious chainsaw user, this power plus model good for regular use and has a fully adjustable chain guide so will perform on all sizes of chains.
 It’s durable and quite substantial too, and while more expensive by far than those above, is not out of a sensible price range.
-It is interesting to note that out of more than 200 customer comments, 80% give it four stars or more.
-However, we did note some serious concerns about safety – some say it is cheap and flimsy in construction, and in one case the plug had been incorrectly wired – so be aware that it’s not all plain sailing.
+Is electric the best option for you?
+I guess it all depends on your budget.

 4. Clarke ECSS2 Electric Chainsaw Sharpener

-This is another electric model and, being honest, we believe it may e the very same item as that listed above, but this time branded as Clarke.
+The Clarke ECSS2 electric chainsaw sharpener another electric model and, being honest, we believe it may be the very same item as that listed above, but this time branded as Clarke.
 As with many types of items – power tools included – it is not unusual to find the same item under different brands, and there can be differences in quality, for example.
-This one has the 85W motor as above, works by way of a circular grinding stone, and is able to be bolted to the bench for greater stability and permanent use.
+This chainsaw sharpener has the 85W motor as above, works by way of a circular grinding stone, and is able to be bolted to the bench for greater stability and permanent use.

-The 1800rpm speed of the disk is a bonus and this one comes in at a price that is not cheap – it’s a touch under £50 – but that we would not complain if buying a quality device.
-Notably, 9/10 buyers who commented on this product suggest it is very good indeed, but there are complaints mainly about the design and awkwardness of use by some buyer.
-We like it, and if you need one to use regularly, this could be it.
+The 1800rpm speed of the disk is a bonus and this chainsaw sharpener comes in at a price that is not cheap – it’s a touch under £50 – but that we would not complain if buying a quality device.
+Notably, most who commented on this product suggest it is easy to use, but there are a few complaints mainly about the design.
+We like it, and if you need an electric sharpener to use regularly, this could be one of the best chainsaw sharpeners for you

 5. Mizoova 10 Piece Chainsaw Sharpening Kit

 You get three files, plus a 6-inch flat file, a bar groove cleaner and check gauge, and full instructions as to how to successfully clean your chains.
 Does it do the job?
-Interestingly this 10-piece kit gets 90% 4-star and above, but those that do have a criticism say it is very poor quality, it doesn’t do the job, and some of the files will not clip into the handle.
+Interestingly this 10-piece kit gets good reviews, but those that do have a criticism say some of the files will not clip into the handle.
 Are these quality issues?
 Probably, but at the price it’s a handy tool to have around if you want to manually clean your chainsaw.

 6. Katsu 100097 Electric Chainsaw Sharpener

-This nicely presented little tool is another bench-top electric model, but is definitely a different design to those we have seen so far.
-It’s a circular wheel machine again, one that is said to be suitable for ¼ and 3/8th chains, and is able to be bolted to the bench for greater stability and as a permanent fixture.
-It is mains operated and adjustable, and is designed specifically for purpose, and at the price is surprisingly good value for money, but is it any good?
+This nicely presented electric chainsaw is another electric sharpener bench-top electric model, but is definitely a different design to those we have seen so far.
+It’s a circular wheel machine again, one that is said to be suitable for ¼ and 3/8th chains and is able to be bolted to the bench for greater stability and as a permanent fixture.
+It is mains operated and adjustable, and is designed specifically for the purpose, and at the price is surprisingly good value for money.

 7. Cataumet Chainsaw Sharpener Kit